thorstensson/flowerpod/README.md

 Did some labs with the HTML canvas drawing API this Sunday.
 The HTML canvas is great fun. :zap: Used Tweakpane UI to add in the following tweakable parameters:

-- Color filter: colour-dodge, multiply
+- Color filter: colour-dodge, multiply,...

-- Color: a few different hex colours that work well
+- Color: a few different hex colours that work well.

-- Degrees: Density of degrees for plotting a flower petal
+- Degrees: Density of degrees for plotting a flower petal.

-- Amplitude: space between each flower ring (3 rings at the moment)
+- Amplitude: space between each flower ring (3 rings at the moment).

 ---